-How promoting films and music pushed the boundaries of logo design
+How promoting films and music changed type in logo design

 Letters are a recording technology.
 It’s strange to think of them that way, accustomed to them as we are, but old tech is still tech.
 And for millennia, they were one of the few recording technologies we had.

 That all changed around the start of the 20th century.
 Images sprang to life on screens.
 Music burst from machines.
 Letters, usurped from their position as the only show in town, took on a different role in relation to the new media: promotion.
 To express the qualities of the stories, stars, and feelings represented in these new media, letters had to take on new looks as well.

 Records: making objects out of experiences